-There are literally hundreds of kinds of surety bonding solutions which can be purchased in the state of Arkansas, all of which are available through one of the most trusted financial companies in the U.S., NFP Surety.
+There are hundreds of kinds of surety bonding solutions that can be purchased in the state of Arkansas, all of which are available through one of the most trusted financial companies in the U.S., NFP Surety.
 While some of these bonds, such as the license and permit bond, serve to protect the public from unscrupulous contractors and professionals, all of them have a similar purpose in that they provide some measure of confidence in professional workmanship delivered by a business contractor or service provider.

 What is a Bond?

-A bond is in essence, a contract agreement between three parties, consisting of a principal who purchases the bond, an obligee who requires the principal to purchase this bond, and a surety company which actually sells and issues the bond to the principal.
+A bond is in essence, a contract agreement between three parties, consisting of a principal who purchases the bond, an obligee who requires the principal to purchase this bond, and a surety company that sells and issues the bond to the principal.
 The bond itself has a face value amount which would be the maximum dollar amount of any claim that an obligate could make against the bond.
 The obligee would make such a claim if the terms specified for good performance and compliance with laws and regulations were to be violated or neglected by the principal, in the execution of whatever work he/she was hired for.

 How Do Bonds Work?

 Sureties work in a manner similar to insurance, in that they provide protection for one of the parties to the contract agreement, which is the obligee.
 Since an obligee is hiring a principal to perform a task or job, some kind of assurance is needed that the job will be done in a forthright manner which fulfills the stipulated performance terms.
-When the principal does not meet those expectations, he/she is in default of the bond’s terms, and an obligee would then have the right to make a claim against the bond, up to but not exceeding its face value.
+When the principal does not meet those expectations, he/she is in default of the bond’s terms, and an obligee would then have the right to claim the bond, up to but not exceeding its face value.